varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 misunderstood HTTP header.*

 A lot of the response headers tell the client something about the HTTP object being delivered.
-Clients can request different variants a an HTTP object, based on their preference.
+Clients can request different variants of a HTTP object, based on their preference.
 Their preferences might cover stuff like encoding or language.
-When a client prefers UK English this is indicated through "Accept-Language: en-uk".
-Caches need to keep these different variants apart and this is done through the HTTP response header "Vary".
+When a client prefers UK English this is indicated through ``Accept-Language: en-uk``.
+Caches need to keep these different variants apart and this is done through the HTTP response header 'Vary'.

-When a backend server issues a "Vary: Accept-Language" it tells Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.
+When a backend server issues a ``Vary: Accept-Language`` it tells Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.

-If two clients say they accept the languages "en-us, en-uk" and "da, de" respectively, Varnish will cache and serve two different versions of the page if the backend indicated that Varnish needs to vary on the Accept-Language header.
+If two clients say they accept the languages "en-us, en-uk" and "da, de" respectively, Varnish will cache and serve two different versions of the page if the backend indicated that Varnish needs to vary on the 'Accept-Language' header.

-Please note that the headers that Vary refer to need to match *exactly* for there to be a match.
+Please note that the headers that 'Vary' refer to need to match *exactly* for there to be a match.
 So Varnish will keep two copies of a page if one of them was created for "en-us, en-uk" and the other for "en-us,en-uk".
-Just the lack of space will force Varnish to cache another version.
+Just the lack of a whitespace will force Varnish to cache another version.

-To achieve a high hitrate whilst using Vary is there therefor crucial to normalize the headers the backends varies on.
-Remember, just a difference in case can force different cache entries.
+To achieve a high hitrate whilst using Vary is there therefore crucial to normalize the headers the backends varies on.
+Remember, just a difference in casing can force different cache entries.

-The following VCL code will normalize the Accept-Language headers, to one of either "en","de" or "fr"::
+The following VCL code will normalize the 'Accept-Language' headers, to one of either "en","de" or "fr"::

     if (req.http.Accept-Language) {